leiarenee/smpl-api/README.md

 {"result":"The analysts of ABN Amro did a great job!"}
 ```

+### About Flask API ###

+Api endpoint : `/api/replace`
+Request Method: POST

+HTTP Basic Authentication is used in Flask Api server.
+Username and Password is `replace` and `replace` respectively.
+The base64 Encoding is `cmVwbGFjZTpyZXBsYWNl`.

+Minimum Following headers should be sent in order to get a correct response:

+* Content-Type: application/json
+* Authorization: Basic cmVwbGFjZTpyZXBsYWNl

 ## Logging ##

 Log files are created under `log` folder with timestamp as name.